AmigaMaster/Simple-Game-Solutions/solutions/A/Alice in Maniacland-EN.md

 - PULL table (`Cake`)
 - USE `Cake`
 - PICKUP key (`Key`)
-- Noe there are different solutions to get into the mansion
+- There are three different ways to get into the mansion:

 --------------------------------------------------------------------------------